-Helen, Lottie and Colin are always out and about in the local community, actively campaigning on the things that matter and speaking up for Poulton South people in the Town Hall and Westminster.
+Helen, Colin and the rest of your Labour team are always out and about in the local community, actively campaigning on the things that matter and speaking up for Poulton South people in the Town Hall and Westminster.
 You can see the difference they made to this community - that's why people here know that Poulton South is better off with Labour.

 > Improving the local environment

 — On the Parish Council, Colin and Ian worked to deliver an improved

 Autumn leaf clearance service for Bruche.
 Areas like Manchester Road, the Green Lane shops, Sheerwater Close and Bruche Avenue have all benefitted from Labour’s campaign.

 - Thanks to the work of your Labour borough and parish councillors, the Manchester Road entrances to Woolston Park benefited from a clean up and refresh.

 Your Labour councillors successfully campaigned to have local roads — like Springfield Avenue

 Three schools in Poulton South have been classed as “Outstanding”